vidjil/vidjil/doc/vidjil-algo.md

   - Ubuntu 18.04 LTS
   - OS X 10.9, 10.10, 10.11

-Use Vidjil-algo 2018.07.2 for a wide support of these platforms.

 Vidjil-algo is developed with continuous integration using systematic unit and functional testing.
 The development team internally uses [Gitlab CI](http://gitlab.vidjil.org/pipelines) and [Jenkins](https://jenkins-ci.org/) for that.